Llastres: Heritage

 It is located in the heights of the village.
 It also has a balcony for watching a panoramical view of the village and its port.

 Recent history

 Between 2009 and 2011 Doctor Mateo, a comedy drama produced for Antena 3 was filmed in the town.
-Llastres was called in it San Martín del Sella.
+In the drama Llastres was called San Martín del Sella.

 In 2010, Llastres received a Prince of Asturias Award, as the exemplary Asturian town of the year.